arkarsg/digitalgarden/content/Notes/CS2105/Notes/Network Layer.md

 | 3    | 3    | dest port unreachable |
 | 11   | 0    | TTL expired           |
 | 12   | 0    | bad IP header         |

+For example, when **TTL** is 0, a packet is discarded and an ICMP error message is sent to the datagram’s *source* address.

 ### `ping` and `traceroute`
 - The command `ping` sees if a remote host will respond to us (ie whether we have a connection)